 For very fit people, that overload might mean sprinting for 30 seconds, but for others, it might mean only increasing the treadmill speed from 2 mph to 2.3 mph – and then back to 2 mph again.

 It really all depends on what your fitness and health are.

 4. Make The Recovery Time Longer

 When beginning an interval training program, make the recovery period 2-3 times longer than the work period.
 For example, if you were running for 1 minute, walk for 2-3 minutes.
 Then run for 1 minute again… and so on.

-Novices take longer to recover from exercise so this is why the recovery period should be longer.
+Novices take longer to recover from exercise, so the recovery period should be longer.
 As fitness level improves, the person will bounce back faster, and so the recovery portion can be reduced.

 5. Use RPE Instead Of Heart Rate

-Most everybody determines how hard they are exercising by measuring how many times a minute their heart is beating.
+Most everybody determines how hard they exercise by measuring how many times a minute their heart beats.
 This is very common in spinning classes.
-Some may even use a heart rate monitor to determine the percent of maximum heart rate they are at.
+Some may even use a heart rate monitor to determine the percentage of maximum heart rate they are at.